Audit Support / CRA Audit Representation

 It is never a good idea to deal with the CRA on your own.
 They use tax and accounting terms which you may not fully understand.
 If the CRA contact you chances are they THINK that you did something wrong or owe them money.
-Don't go alone to meet with the CRA.
+Don't go alone to meet with the CRA, KD Professional can provide you with CRA audit representation!

 Our Senior Tax & Accounting Manager worked for the CRA for 15 years in all aspects of audit.
 In our opinion his tax knowledge is second to none, and his knowledge of CRA procedure and policies is virtually unsurpassed in the public accounting industry.

 If you have CRA issues or have been contacted by the CRA for the purposes of a review or audit, call us.
-Audit representation is MUCH cheaper than the tax bill that the CRA may present you with after ripping your records apart.
+CRA audit representation is MUCH cheaper than the tax bill that the CRA may present you with after ripping your records apart.

 In light of this advice here are some pointers you can use if you ever find yourself dealing with the CRA.